tsabunkar/db_mysql_practice/db_design/normalization.md

 - This step you - Try Normaizing your db
 - Most Critical and Most Difficult question: "Can one ** have more than one ** ?"
   - ex:
-    - Can one customer have more than one last name ? ==> 'No'
+    - Can one customerID have more than one last name ? ==> 'No'
-    - Can a customer have more than one telephone no ? ==> 'Yes' (Whenever the answer is -Yes, create another/separate table)
+    - Can one customerID have more than one telephone no ? ==> 'Yes' (Whenever the answer is -Yes, create another/separate table)
     - Can one EmployeeID have more than one Job Title ? ==> 'Yes' (Job Title--> will be another table)
     - Can one CompanyId have more than one Company Name ? ==> 'No'
     - Can one companyName have more than one Street_address ? ==> 'Yes' (create separate Company Address table)